U.S. Air Force pencils in Sikorsky for helicopter buy

-WASHINGTON, Nov 22 (Reuters) - Sikorsky Aircraft Co, a unit of United Technologies Corp, will be awarded a contract to supply the U.S. Air Force’s combat rescue helicopter (CRH) program, but only if funding survives the military budget axe.
+WASHINGTON (Reuters) - Sikorsky Aircraft Co, a unit of United Technologies Corp (UTX.N), will be awarded a contract to supply the U.S. Air Force’s combat rescue helicopter (CRH) program, but only if funding survives the military budget axe.

 “The award is contingent on the outcome of the president’s budget review process, where CRH would need to be funded across the future year’s defense program,” Air Force spokeswoman Erika Yepsen said in a statement.